resheku/my-awesome/README.md

 - [anapaulagomes/pytest-picked](https://github.com/anapaulagomes/pytest-picked) - Run the tests related to the changed files (according to Git) 🤓
 - [andrewbihl/bsed](https://github.com/andrewbihl/bsed) - Simple SQL-like syntax on top of Perl text processing.
 - [ansible/ansible-lint](https://github.com/ansible/ansible-lint) - ansible-lint checks playbooks for practices and behavior that could potentially be improved and can fix some of the most common ones for you
-- [ansible/molecule](https://github.com/ansible/molecule) - Molecule aids in the development and testing of Ansible content: collections, playbooks and roles
+- [ansible/molecule](https://github.com/ansible/molecule) - An ansible-native testing framework for collections, playbooks, and roles with configurable workflows for testing any system or service
 - [antoinecarme/pyaf](https://github.com/antoinecarme/pyaf) - PyAF is an Open Source Python library for Automatic Time Series Forecasting built on top of popular pydata modules.
 - [antonagestam/phantom-types](https://github.com/antonagestam/phantom-types) - Phantom types for Python.
 - [app-generator/django-tasks-manager](https://github.com/app-generator/django-tasks-manager) - Django Tasks Manager - Simple Celery Integration | AppSeed